Brighton94/chat-bot-stackoverflow-assistant/README.md

   - Selective model: embeddings-based ranking.
       - Similar approach as that of the StackOverflow bot.
       - Basically, <br />
-      👉 learn unsupervised sentence embeddings (e.g. [sent2vec](https://github.com/epfml/sent2vec)) on dialogue corpus or use question-answer pairs to train supervised embeddings (e.g. [StarSpace](https://github.com/facebookresearch/StarSpace)) (note that StarSpace cannot run on Windows and it is recommended to use provided docker container or other alternatives). <br />
+      👉 learn unsupervised sentence embeddings (e.g. [sent2vec](https://github.com/epfml/sent2vec)) on dialogue corpus or use question-answer pairs to train supervised embeddings (e.g. [StarSpace](https://github.com/facebookresearch/StarSpace)) (note that StarSpace cannot run on Windows and it is recommended to use a docker container or other alternatives). <br />
       👉 Then score all possible answers and replies accoridng to their similarity.
   - Selective model: eep Structures Semantic Model (DSSM).
       - Not covered in the course, but DSSM is a popular way to build a supervised ranking system.